 We all know that seeing the forest helps us recognize the trees, so it's probably a good time to consider the significant steps you'll take during your bankruptcy journey.
 Think of this checklist as a roadmap, but you can also use it to track your progress.
 The good news?
 You've already made headway on the first two items!

 You won't lose everything in bankruptcy.
 You'll use your state bankruptcy exemption laws to protect your property.
 We list the significant exemptions below, but first, understanding the following will help you maximize what you'll keep in your case.

 Here are some commonly used Arizona bankruptcy exemptions.

 You can protect up to $150,000 of a home, condo, mobile home, or other property covered by the homestead exemption.
 This amount cannot be doubled.
 (Ariz.
 Rev. Stat. §§ 33–1101, 33–1103(A).)

 Arizona's motor vehicle exemption will allow you to protect up to $6,000 in one motor vehicle, or up to $12,000 for an elderly or disabled debtor, or an elderly or disabled spouse or dependent of the debtor.
 (Ariz.
 Rev. Stat. § 33–1125(8).)

 Arizona's exemption amounts are adjusted periodically.
 You'll find the exemption statutes on the Arizona State Legislature's website.
-To make sure you have the most recent figures, be sure to check for any updates at the Arizona Secretary of State website.
+To make sure you have the most recent figures, be sure to check for any updates on the Arizona Secretary of State's website.